List of captive orcas: Gudrun

 Gudrun (Goo drun, Icel.
 Guðrún) was an Icelandic female orca who lived at Dolfinarium Harderwijk in the Netherlands and at SeaWorld Orlando in Florida.
 Gudrun was caught close to the coast of Iceland on 25 October 1976.
 She was kept in captivity in the Dolfinarium Harderwijk in the Netherlands, where she was the main attraction.
-In 1987, Gudrun was moved to SeaWorld Orlando in Florida, United States, on a breeding loan.
+In 1987, Gudrun was moved to SeaWorld Orlando on a breeding loan.
 Gudrun gave birth to Taima on 11 July 1989, at 16:45 EST during a thunderstorm.
 Gudrun gave birth to Nyar on 31 December 1993.
 Nyar suffered with illness often.
 She was so both mentally and physically ill, it was reported that Gudrun tried to drown her during several shows.
 Nyar died at the age of two years in April 1996.
 On 21 February 1996, Gudrun went into labor with her last calf, which was fathered by Tilikum.
 After 20 hours of labor, Gudrun was unable to deliver the calf.
 Eventually after the physical intervention of park staff, Gudrun delivered a stillborn calf of undetermined sex.
 Due to complications from the delivery, Gudrun died four days later.

 In 1982, Gudrun was the subject of an experiment in two-communications, designed to see if she could learn new words and incorporate them into her vocabulary.

 Hoi Wai

-Hoi Wai was a female Orca captured near Iceland in October 1977.
+Hoi Wai was a female orca captured near Iceland in October 1977.
 Initially brought to the Saedyrasafnid Aquarium in Iceland, she was moved in late October 1977 to the Dolfinarium Harderwijk in the Netherlands.
 Initially named Peanuts, she was moved to the Windsor Safari Park, where she was to stay until being moved to Ocean Park Hong Kong early in 1979, and where she was renamed Suzie Wong.
 Due to a dispute between SeaWorld and the safari park, she was transferred to Clacton Pier in August 1978 for the remainder of her training.
 A storm on New Year's Day 1979 damaged Clacton Pier, and she was sent back to Windsor Safari Park until the end of January.

 On 27 January 1979, Suzie Wong was finally moved to Ocean Park Hong Kong, where she was renamed Hoi Wai, and would perform for life.
 She died on 21 April 1997, after a bloody wound was found in her intestines.
 Hoi wai was about 5 m long and weighed about 1800 kg.
 She was the only orca at Ocean Park Hong Kong.
 A newspaper claimed that her skeleton is preserved at Cape D'Aguilar Marine Reserve, near Shek O, but the skeleton is actually from a Bryde's whale that stranded itself in Victoria Harbour in 1955.

 Hoi Wai made an appearance in a movie called Moon Warriors.